Combustion CO2 mass calculator

 What formula does this use?

-mass CO2 = moles C x 44.01, the standard form documented by NIST Chemistry WebBook.
+mass CO2 = moles C x 44.01.
+This is a standard result of chemistry; reference data is from NIST Chemistry WebBook.

 Does the result ever change over time?